Embattled EPA head Pruitt faces more questions

 Breaking News Emails

+The New York Times also reported Thursday that several EPA officials, some of them senior, had been sidelined after questioning Pruitt.

+EPA spokesman Jahan Wilcox said of the report: "This is a group of disgruntled employees who have either been dismissed or reassigned."

-For his part, Pruitt is denying he knew about big raises given to two of his closest aides and insisting he did nothing wrong in renting a bargain-priced condo tied to an energy lobbyist.
+For his part, Pruitt also is denying he knew about big raises given to two of his closest aides and insisting he did nothing wrong in renting the low-priced condo tied to an energy lobbyist.

 In Washington, Pruitt has moved to scrap, gut or replace numerous environmental regulations opposed by industry while boosting the continued burning of fossil fuels, which scientists have concluded is the primary cause of climate change.

 He has come under fire for his use of taxpayer-funded travel, mostly in first-class, despite federal regulations requiring federal officials to fly in coach.
-Pruitt has defended his travel, saying he needed to sit in first-class seats due to security concerns.
+Pruitt has defended his travel arrangements, saying he needed to sit in first-class seats due to security concerns.

 In one instance last year, Pruitt and members of his staff spent roughly $40,000 in taxpayer funds to fly to Morocco to help encourage the country import liquefied natural gas from the United States.